dehlen/blog/_posts/2020-05-01-executing-work-before-termination.markdown

 }
 {% endhighlight %}

-When you run your app in this state and quit it with pending changes the application won't be terminated.
+<br />When you run your app in this state and quit it with pending changes the application won't be terminated.
 Whats left is to tell the process when you actually finished your save operation in order to terminate the application.
 Luckily for us there is API to do exactly that: `NSApp.reply(toApplicationShouldTerminate: true)`.

 To round things up this is how your `savePendingChanges` method should look like: